 When it’s time to hit the campground, park, or trail with the family you’ll need the best family tent to do so!
 If you’re like me, you may not have the cash on hand to buy or rent an enormous RV.

-In today’s world you can quickly and easily get a large tent without too much cost.
+Sure you can quickly and easily get a large tent without too much cost.
 But, how can you be sure that it’s not a piece of junk?

 With hundreds of nights spent on the trail guiding backpacking trips, I know what makes a good tent stand up to the tests of the wilderness.
 I’m going to guide you through the process of choosing a family camping tent for your needs.